BQN's Quantum Noise

 Preamble

-We will implement and test a compact quantum interpreter in the BQN1 programming language.
-Initially, we import the necessary system functions and define a 1-modifier for handling complex matrix products.
+We will implement and test a Schrödinger-style1 quantum simulator in the BQN2 programming language.
+Initially, we import the necessary system functions and define a 1-modifier for handling complex-valued matrix products.
 Next, we define a namespace containing various quantum gates:

 Sin‿Cos‿GCD ← •math